 - The interest rate is calculated every month on the lower PPF balance in the account after the 5th of every month to the last date of the month

-- It is advised to contribute an amount to the PPF account before the 5th of every month
+- It is recommended that you contribute to your PPF account by the 5th of each month

-- PPF minimum lock-in period is 15 years
+- The minimum lock-in period for a PPF is 15 years

 - An individual can withdraw the full corpus amount at the end of 15 years

-- An individual can keep the amount invested in the PPF account for a longer period even without adding contributions
+- Even if no additional contributions are made, an individual can keep the amount invested in the PPF account for a longer period of time

 - There is no restriction to keep the amount invested in the fund after the lock-in period of 15 years

-- Premature withdrawals are allowed but only in case of urgencies and emergencies.
-In such special cases, required documents and details must be presented
+- Premature withdrawals are permitted, but only in cases of utmost urgency and emergency.
+In such cases, the necessary documents and details must be presented

-- Individuals are required to invest Rs.
-500 as a minimum value
+- Individuals are required to invest a minimum of Rs.
+500

-- An amount of Rs.
-1.5 lakh can be contributed to the PPF account
+- A maximum of Rs.
+1.5 lakh can be deposited into the PPF account in a financial year

-- Any contribution of more than 1.5 lakh will be rejected automatically
+- Any contribution of more than 1.5 lakh rupees will be automatically rejected

-- Deposits can be made either by cash, cheque, demand draft or online
+- Deposits can be made in cash, cheque, demand draft or online

-- A PPF account holder can nominate more than one person
+- A PPF account holder may name more than one beneficiary

-- By nominating a person or more than one person, it is required to mention the percentage of share for all the nominees
+- When nominating a person or more than one person, the percentage of share for all nominees must be specified

 - There isn’t a nomination facility in the case of PPF account for minors